Jam Sessions: Promotion

-The game is infamous for its Australian ad campaign, which consisted of two viral internet advertisements that had content at odds with the otherwise G-rated game.
-The first features a child swearing at his mother over being given sponge cake, while the other showed another boy making out with his aunt against her will after receiving Jam Sessions for his birthday.
+The game is infamous for its Australia & New Zealand ad campaign, which consisted of two viral internet advertisements that had content at odds with the otherwise G-rated game.
+The first features a child named Hudson swearing at his mother over being given sponge cake, while the other showed another boy named Jacob making out with his aunt against her will after receiving Jam Sessions for his birthday.